by Christopher Martin Thomas

 Meanwhile, down a blind alley, there are those YouTube videos that claim a healing effect for certain frequencies – only to find that they play a single tone, often more a sine wave than any discernable tone colour.
 The less gullible are not impressed!

-But there is an experience that is lost to those who have been brought up on equal-tempered keyboard instruments (which means most of us) – and that is the well-tempered triad, or more telling, the mean-tone tempered triad, so tuned that there are no beats, and it is completely still.
+But there is an experience that is lost to those who have been brought up on equal-tempered keyboard instruments (which means most of us in the Western world) – and that is the well-tempered triad, so tuned that there are no beats (or as few beats as possible), and it is completely (or relatively) still.
 This experience was impressed on me as I practised on the Chaplain Organ at the original Royal College of Organists building in Kensington Gore – which had been tuned to Werckmeister III.
 The triad of F major was so euphonious that I couldn’t let it stop – I must have listened to it for a good three minutes before practising my ARCO exam pieces.

 WHAT’S THE DIFFERENCE?